francogiuntoli/francogiuntoli/README.md

 ###### ⚡ Fun facts:

 I love playing sports and listening to music.
-Coding's been my passion for as long as I can remember.
+Coding's been a passion of mine since I was a teenager.
+Played around with dreamweaver and flash animations as well when the website era started.
  <hr>

 ###### 📚 Goals: